 This was Barry’s late lunch in Baba Fırın in Fethiye.
 Well, it looks the part doesn’t it?

 Eaten straight out of the pan – but not before you’ve dipped your bread into the soft yellow yolks.

 Turkish Sucuk And Eggs Recipe – Sucuklu Yumurta

-Sucuk and eggs – sucuklu yumurta – is Barry’s domain.
-We both have dishes that only one of us ever cooks and, for whatever reasons, sucuk and eggs has become the odd weekend foodie treat from Barry.
+We both have dishes that only one of us ever cooks.
+And, for whatever reasons, sucuk and eggs has become the odd weekend foodie treat made by Barry.

 Sucuklu Yumurta – Sucuk & Eggs

-- 150 g sucuk outer skin removed & sliced into rings
+- 150 grams sucuk outer skin removed & sliced into rings

 - 4 large free range eggs